-Intramuscular phenytoin administration may cause pain, necrosis, and abscess formation at the injection site (see 4.2.
-Posology and method of administration).
+Intramuscular phenytoin administration may cause pain, necrosis, and abscess formation at the injection site (see section 4.2).

 Soft tissue irritation and inflammation has occurred at the site of injection with and without extravasation of intravenous phenytoin.
 Such injection may cause soft tissue irritation of the tissues varying from slight tenderness to extensive necrosis, sloughing and in rare instances has led to amputation.

 The intramuscular route is not recommended for the treatment of status epilepticus because of slow absorption.
 Serum levels of phenytoin in the therapeutic range cannot be rapidly achieved by this method.